SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 The response given when changing a payment order is equivalent to a `GET` request towards the `paymentorders` resource,
 [as displayed above][payment-orders-resource].
-Even though the fields are the same, the `UpdateOrder` request will overwrite the fields were sent in the create `Purchase` request.
+Even though the fields are the same, the `UpdateOrder` request will overwrite the fields thart were sent in the initial `Purchase` request.

 ### Abort